-Before preparing the final report, the practitioner may discuss the facts and conclusions with the client, to obtain appropriate guidance about what should be included.
-The professional engineer must accept final responsibility for the report, and thus must not permit the client to exert undue influence on its final form.
-Nevertheless, it is important the professional engineer clearly understand the precise issues the client wishes to have included in the report.
-A pre-completion meeting may tend to reduce the need for repeated revisions to cover all issues of importance to the client.
+Before preparing the final report, the practitioner may discuss the facts and conclusions with the client to obtain appropriate guidance as to what should be included in the report.
+The professional engineer must accept final responsibility for the report, and thus must not permit the client to exert undue influence on its final content.
+Furthermore, since the Code of Ethics requires practitioners to only express opinions founded on adequate knowledge and honest conviction, it reasonably follows that practitioners have a duty to provide independent opinions.
+Several laws including, the Building Code, Environmental Protection, Fire Protection and Prevention, Mining, Nutrient Management, Occupational Health and Safety, Ontario Water Resources, Safe Water Drinking and Waste Diversion Acts contain provisions making it an offence to provide false information to regulatory bodies; these laws apply to engineering documents, such as reports.

+2. &quot;Final" in this context means final for the purpose intended.
+See the Guideline for the Use of the Professional Engineer's Seal for more information on this distinction.

+Nevertheless, it is important the professional engineer clearly understand the issues the client wishes to have addressed in the report.
+A meeting to review the draft report may reduce the need for repeated revisions to ensure the client's concerns are addressed.